ollie-bruce/ms1-portfolio/README.md

 Similar to the About page, the Videography page a single column across the entire page on all screen sizes.

 * Each video project has it's own row on the page.
-Each row contains a video embed that takes up half the row on desktop and tablet, and a blurb which takes up the other half
+Each row contains a video embed that takes up half the row on desktop and tablet, and a blurb which takes up the other half.
+  * Video embeds open a modal video player via YouTube embeds when clicked.
 * Each row is divided by a horizontal ruler.
 * On mobile devices, the videos and their blurbs stack atop one another.
 The video goes above the blurb whilst now taking up the whole screen, whilst the blurb also takes up the whole screen and the text alignment changes to the centre.

+#### Contact Me

+The Contact me page has the same structure as the other pages for the sake of a cohesive design; a single column covering the entire page.

+* A contact form that asks for Email, name, and project idea along with a Submit call-to-action.
+  * The form is not validated as of submission of this project

+#### Features to implement

+* A method by which to embed Github projects in the development page similar to the videos in the videography page.
+  * Not implemented in this version due to lack of JavaScript experience.

+## Issues and bugs

+There were a number of issues that came up during development.
+Notable ones are listed here, along with solutions.

+* On the landing page, smaller screen sizes saw the title text get obscured by the navigation bar.
+This issue was fixed when the class `sticky-top` was used to ensure that when scrolling the navbar remained at the top of the page.
+* When viewed on large screen sizes, the margins at the left and right edge of each page were very large, leaving a lot of dead space around the content.
+Using [Stack Overflow](https://stackoverflow.com/a/11800328) the developer found a solution which involved using CSS to set custom sizes for the `container` element, a key part of Bootstrap's CSS rules.
+These values override Bootstrap's default sizes for the `container` element and allows the developer to tweak the size of `container` across all device sizes.
+* Upon using Github pages to show a live build of the website for the purposes of this readme, an issue was found in regards to images and the CV download link.
+Most notable was the background image; when using Gitpod previews, the image displayed fine, however on Github Pages the image would not display.
+Using Chrome development tools and after browsing a forum post on [Codecademy](https://discuss.codecademy.com/t/background-image-not-displaying-on-github-pages/570640), the developer found that the file path for the image was incorrect.
+This was fixed by changing `url(/images/IMG_20190107_182235.JPG)` to `url(../images/IMG_20190107_182235.JPG)`.